 “After Fest” After Party — Grab a drink and keep jamming into the night at the after party held at Mojo Kitchen and Blues Bar (1500 Beach Blvd.).
 You’re in for a treat when festival artists gather for a one-of-a-kind improv jam session on Friday, Saturday and Sunday nights after the festival.
 Admission is $5 at the door.

-Performance Running the Blues 5K run/2.5K Walk — Runners and walkers should mark their calendars for Saturday, April 8.
+Performance Running the Blues 5K run/2.5K Walk — Runners and walkers should mark their calendars for the 26th annual Performance Running the Blues 5K/2.5K walk on Saturday, April 8.
 This event starts on the beach in front of the Red Cross Live Saving Station, just a couple blocks from the Seawalk Pavilion.
-The morning start time is determined around the high tide time.
-Please revisit this site for information about registration applications, fees and deadline.
+The morning start time is 10:30 a.m. to work around high tide.
+For more information about the course, entry fees and how to register, visit Performance MultiSports.

 Attendance at Springing the Blues has grown steadily since the festival’s debut in 1991.
 Approximately 7,000 attended the first one-day event, and in 1993 when a second full day of music was added, attendance exploded to 20,000.
 Support and enthusiastic fans were the drivers for adding a third day of music in 2002 when attendance reached 100,000.
 This year, event promoters expect about 125,000 – 150,000 fans over the course of three days.